 system broadcasts through Context#registerReceiver

-methods, such as Context#registerReceiver()
+methods, such as Context#registerReceiver(), then it

 shouldn't specify a flag when registering the receiver.